-The values "Output" and "Offset" show the default amplifier settings. they can be changed by a menu using the direction keys (see Fig. 25).
+The values "Output" and "Offset" show the default amplifier settings, they can be changed by a menu using the direction keys (see Fig. 29).
 You can select between "permanent on" and "automatic on".
 If the "Output" is set to "permanent on", the amplifier needs to be activated by the push button on the front panel and it remains active until it is turned off.
 If the "Output" is set to "automatic on", the device automatically activates the amplifier at the beginning of the measurement and deactivates it when the measurement finishes.
 If the "Offset" is set to "permanent on", the amplifier generates the offset voltage immediately when it is activated.
-If the "Offset" is set to "automatic on", the amplifier starts to generate the offset voltage at the beginning of the measurement and turns the offset voltage off when the measurement finishes.
+If the "Offset" is set to "automatic on", the amplifier starts to generate the offset voltage at the beginning of the measurement finishes.
 This option can be applied only if the "Output" is set to "permanent on", otherwise the item is not selectable and the value is set to "automatic on".
 The values from the dialog box are used as device defaults for the amplifier settings.
-You can set the "Output" and the "Offset" for a measurement to "default" in the dialog box "Measurement" (see Fig. 20), the device will use the device default values set in this dialog.
+You can set the "Output" and the "Offset" for a measurement to "default" in the dialog box "Measurement" (see Fig. 21), the device will use the device default values set in this dialog.

-Fig. 25.
+Fig. 29.
 Setting the amplifier activation in the dialog box "System Preferences".